Shane Bieber: 2020: Cy Young, Pitching Triple Crown

 For the 2020 season, Bieber became the first pitcher since Justin Verlander (who won in 2011 with the Detroit Tigers), to capture the American League pitching triple crown (8 wins, 1.63 ERA, 122 strikeouts) as the AL leader in each of the three categories.
 He also led the AL in WAR (3.2), won-loss percentage (.889), fewest hits per 9 IP (5.353), and strikeouts per 9 IP (14.198).

-In the 2020 American League Wild Card Series against the New York Yankees, Bieber allowed seven runs on nine hits in 4 2/3 innings and the Indians were defeated 12–3.
-They lost the best-of-three series, 2–0, following a 10–9 loss on Game 2.
-Bieber was awarded the AL Cy Young Award after the season.
+In the 2020 American League Wild Card Series against the New York Yankees, Bieber allowed seven runs on nine hits in 4 2/3 innings, and the Indians were defeated 12–3.
+They lost the best-of-three series, 2–0, following a 10–9 loss in game two.
+After the season, Bieber was awarded the AL Cy Young Award.

 2021

-On February 18, 2021, it was announced that Bieber had tested positive for COVID-19.
-However, he recovered in time to be the Indians' Opening Day starter for the 2021 season.
+Bieber was the Indians' Opening Day starter for the 2021 season.
 On June 14, Bieber was placed on the injured list with a subscapularis strain.
 He was later transferred to the 60-day injured list on July 25.
 Bieber was activated off of the injured list on September 24.

 2022

 On March 22, 2022, Bieber signed a $6 million contract with the Guardians, avoiding salary arbitration.

-In 2022 he was 13–8 with a 2.88 ERA in 200.0 innings.
+In 2022 he was 13–8 with a 2.88 ERA in 200 innings.
+After the season, Bieber won the Gold Glove Award, along with teammates Steven Kwan, Andrés Giménez, and Myles Straw.

+2023

 On January 13, 2023, Bieber agreed to a one-year, $10.01 million contract with the Guardians for the 2023 season, avoiding salary arbitration.
+After being placed on the 15-day injured list July 15 with elbow inflammation, Bieber was transferred to the 60-day injured list on July 24.
+On September 22, Bieber was activated from the injured list and slotted as the starting pitcher that day against the Baltimore Orioles.

+2024

+Bieber started the 2024 season allowing no runs and winning both of his starts while striking out a league–leading 20 batters in 12 innings pitched.
+However, on April 6, 2024, it was announced that Bieber would undergo Tommy John surgery to repair his ulnar collateral ligament, ending his season.

+On December 11, 2024, Bieber re-signed with the Guardians on a one-year major league contract with a player option for the 2026 season.